 - Can often lead someone who was previously resistant to accept help

 The best tool to accomplish this with is the Uniform Inspection Checklist – Quick Reference which you can access at www.TheClutterMovement.com.
 This tool is used nationwide to help resolve hoarding cases and uses the Harm Reduction Approach.
-It is important to read the Cover Letter for the Uniform Inspection Checklist (UIC) that is also accessible at www.TheClutterMovement.com, as it describes the development and purpose of the UIC.
+It is important to read the Cover Letter on the first page of the Uniform Inspection Checklist (UIC), as it describes the development rationale and purpose of the UIC.
 When using the Harm Reduction Approach, rather than saying “We can’t get your door open you have to get rid of everything behind there.”, you say “I noticed that your front door does not open all of the way and that makes me concerned for your safety.
 How can I help you make that safe?”
 Notice nothing is said about their stuff.
 This approach opens the door, no pun intended, for more work to be done.
 Yes, eventually something does have to leave the house sometimes.
 But, I’ve resolved cases before without anything leaving the home, just by clearing safety targets on the UIC.

 And finally, the UIC is highly effective in the hands of the resident.
 It provides a concrete, objective, and non-judgmental guideline.
 In cases where the person is completely overwhelmed and doesn’t know where to start, (which is 99%), even if the home is not significantly hoarded, this helps them focus on specific tasks.